stilianoudakis/TAD_predictive_modeling/Papers.md

 ## Prediction, general

+- When the data is unbalanced, standard machine learning algorithms tend to be overwhelmed by the majority class, http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.711.8214

+- C. Drummond, R. Holte, et al. C4.
+5, class imbalance, and cost sensitivity: why under-sampling beats over-sampling.
+In Workshop on Learning from Imbalanced Datasets II.
+Citeseer, 2003

+- Dal Pozzolo, Andrea, Olivier Caelen, Serge Waterschoot, and Gianluca Bontempi.
+“Racing for Unbalanced Methods Selection.”
+In International Conference on Intelligent Data Engineering and Automated Learning, 24–31.
+Springer, 2013. - F-racing strategy to select best performing method to deal with class imbalance.
+Overview of class imbalance techniques, including SMOTE, Ensemble methods.
+The F-Racing approach tests in parallel a set of alternatives and uses Friedman test to determine if an alternative is significantly worse than others.Random Forest and SMOTEnsemble generally perform best. race R package to perform F-racing algorithm https://cran.r-project.org/web/packages/race/index.html

 - https://shiring.github.io/machine_learning/2017/04/02/unbalanced - Dealing with unbalanced data in machine learning

 - Blagus, Rok, and Lara Lusa.
 “Class Prediction for High-Dimensional Class-Imbalanced Data.”
 BMC Bioinformatics 11 (October 20, 2010): 523. https://doi.org/10.1186/1471-2105-11-523. - Class imbalance empirical testing.
 Variable selection introduces additional bias towards classification into the majority class.
 Undersampling helps, oversampling does not.
 Variable normalization (centering) can worsen the performance.